BigWigsMods/BigWigs/.github/ISSUE_TEMPLATE/bug_report_retail.md

 ---
-name: Issue for Retail
+name: Issue for Retail/Live
-about: Create a report to help us improve current content
+about: Create a report to help us improve the Retail/Live version of BigWigs.
 title: ''
 labels: retail
 assignees: ''